gioconno/bash/bash-colors/README.md

-# bash-utils
+# bash-colors
-Tips and tricks for bash.
+or: how I learned to stop worrying and love the colorized shell.

 ## Sources
 https://misc.flogisoft.com/bash/tip_colors_and_formatting